rowg/BML-Range-Series-Archive-Generator/README.md

 If you are not interested in the configuration files, simply delete the sortdir subdirectory and you're done.

-3. Regroup config files.
+3	Regroup config files.

-./regroup archive
+`./regroup archive`

 The regroup script examines all configuration files within the 'sortdir' subdirectory and builds new subdirectories under the 'Configs' subdirectory according to their modification dates.
 Each Configs subdirectory contains all configuration files for a given date range, to simplify reprocessing.

-4. Clean up.
+4	Clean up.

-./cleanup archive
+`./cleanup archive`

 Shows file count data for the given archive and deletes the sortdir subdirectory.